Employment

 Summary

-• Monitor security access control systems, security cameras, fire alarm notification panels, and other notification systems.
+• Monitor security access control system, security cameras, fire alarm notification panels, and other notification systems.

-• Acts as required to prevent all criminal acts and violations of College policy, inclusive of and not limited to, fire, theft, vandalism, disorder, and/or damage or loss to state property and equipment.
+• Takes action as required to prevent all criminal acts and violations of College policy, inclusive of and not limited to fire, theft, vandalism, disorder, and/or damage or loss to state property and equipment.

-• Directs traffic in and around buildings and in parking areas; regulates and controls pedestrian and vehicular traffic at designated public intersections to assure safety, reasonable movement, and a minimum of interference.
+• Directs traffic in and around buildings and in parking areas; regulates and controls pedestrian and vehicular traffic.

 • Works to develop positive relations with the Louisburg College campus community.

-• Provide escorts to members of the campus community.
+• Provides escorts to members of the campus community.

 • Assist College Officials with room searches.